New Mexico: Race and ethnicity

 New Mexico is one of seven "majority-minority" states where non-Hispanic whites constitute less than half the population.
 As early as 1940, roughly half the population was estimated to be nonwhite.
-Before becoming a state in 1912, New Mexico was among the few U.S. territories that was predominately nonwhite, which contributed to its delayed admission into the Union.
+Before becoming a state in 1912, New Mexico was among the few U.S. territories that were predominantly nonwhite, which contributed to its delayed admission into the Union.

 The largest ethnic group is Hispanic and Latino Americans; according to the 2020 census they account for nearly half the state's population, at 47.7%; they include Hispanos descended from pre-United States settlers and more recent successions of Mexican Americans.

-Some 200,000 residents, about one-tenth of the population, are of Indigenous descent, ranking third in size, and second proportionally, nationwide.
+Some 200,000 residents, about one-tenth of the population, are of Indigenous descent, ranking third in size, and second proportionally, among all states nationwide.
 There are 23 federally recognized tribal nations, each with its distinct culture, history, and identity.
 Both the Navajo and Apache share Athabaskan origin, with the latter living on three federal reservations in the state.
 The Navajo Nation, which spans over 16 million acres (6.5 million ha), mostly in neighboring Arizona, is the largest reservation in the U.S., with one-third of its members living in New Mexico.
 Pueblo Indians, who share a similar lifestyle but are culturally and linguistically distinct, live in 19 pueblos scattered throughout the state, which collectively span over 2 million acres (800,000 ha).
 Many indigenous New Mexicans have moved to urban areas throughout the state, and some cities such as Gallup are major hubs of Native American culture.
 New Mexico is also a hub for indigenous communities beyond its borders: the annual Gathering of Nations, which began in 1983, has been described as the largest pow wow in the U.S., drawing hundreds of native tribes from across North America.